phoddie/runmod/readme.md

 The `manifest.json` of `runmod` controls which modules are built-in.

-Modules that are built into the host, are typically preloaded during the build process.
+Modules that are built into the host are typically preloaded during the build process.
 The preload process means that the modules use less RAM and load instantly.
 Mods cannot be preloaded.
 Therefore, modules that are expected to be used by most mods should be built into the host, rather than delivered as part of the mod.